tumble1999/savaslabs.github.io/_posts/2016-09-14-supercharged-seo-with-drupal-8.md

 #### 3. Responsive Design

 With more people using their handheld devices to browse the internet, it has become increasingly important to make a website look good across multiple platforms (smartphone, tablet, etc.).
 It is not an option in 2017 - it is a necessity!
-While we won’t get into the notoriously labeled [Google algorithm update “Mobilegeddon”](https://webmasters.googleblog.com/2015/04/rolling-out-mobile-friendly-update.html) that happened in April 2015, we will provide some interesting statistics to back up the importance of responsive design.
+While we won't get into the notoriously labeled [Google algorithm update "Mobilegeddon"](https://webmasters.googleblog.com/2015/04/rolling-out-mobile-friendly-update.html) that happened in April 2015, we will provide some interesting statistics to back up the importance of responsive design.

 > [There are more mobile internet users than desktop internet users; 52.7% of global internet users access the internet via mobile, and 75.1% of U.S. internet users access the internet via mobile.](https://hostingfacts.com/internet-facts-stats-2016/)